uhlowa/AmbientBot/README.md

-Underground Bot
+Ambient Bot
 ========

-The official Chat bot for The Underground room on plug.dj
+The official Chat bot for The Ambient Chill room on plug.dj

 [Visit our Plug.dj room](http://plug.dj/the-underground)
 ---------------------------------------------------------------------